MMehdiMousavi/AIPlayground/README.md

   <img src="Assets/Structure.png" alt="drawing" width="600"/>
 </p>

+## How to use:
+### - Using the App:
+    Step 1: Download Probe
+    Step 2: Set up Probe in Python
+    Step 3: Download and Open AIPlayground.exe
+    Step 4: Run Probe.

+    Probe Will now start gathering Images based on your setup specifications.
+Memory module will be saved in a folder called "Probe".
+If you need to reproduce the images, you need to make sure to save that file.

+### - Using the Source Code:
+    Step 1: Download AIP Core
+    Step 2: Import AIP Core Folders into any Unreal Engine Project Step 3: Set up your Game Mode and Default Pawn to AIP Step 4: Run the Project
+    Step 5: Export your project or Run it in an independent window.
+Probe will recognize your Window handle and start sending commands to it.

+    Probe Will now start gathering Images based on your setup specifications.
+Memory module will be saved in a folder called "Probe".
+If you need to reproduce the images, you need to make sure to save that file.
 ## Features:
 ##### - Segmentation Glass:
 Press G for a Global Class Based Pixelwise labels.